TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/7-configuring-the-plugin.rst

-The first argument is like in the method :php:`configurePlugin()` again the extension key, and the second is the name of the plugin :php:`Pi1`.
+The first argument is like in the method :php:`configurePlugin()` again the extension key, and the second is the name of the plugin :php:`Pi1` (plugin no. 1).
 The third argument is the title of the plugin used in the select box of the content element.
 After activating the extension (and clearing the cache), the plugin can be inserted on a page.
 Don't forget to set the sys_folder, where the products are stored as the starting point